klust/SupercomputersForStarters/docs/C04_Storage/C04_S04_Revolution.md

 really matter.

 This brings us to the last line of the table, the cost of the drives and here we see the big problem of SSDs.
-The cheaper Samsung drives may only be 2 to 5 times more expensive then the enterprise quality hard drive that we are comparing with, but this is really an apples-and-oranges comparison.
-Those cheaper SSDs are not really suitable for datacenter use.
+The cheaper Samsung drives are starting to approach the price level of the enterprise quality hard drive that we are comparing with, but this is really an apples-and-oranges comparison.
+Those cheaper SSDs are not really suitable for generic datacenter use.
 One could imagine building a storage system with high capacity for high read load scenarios from the QVO drives, and some companies build such storage, but these drives are not suited for the typical load on supercomputer file systems, neither for a local drive